Terms of service

 We do not read prompts.
 Enforcement is reactive: if a credible report reaches us, we may revoke the offending key.
 We have no way to refund the remaining balance on a revoked key.

-Some models in our catalog are intentionally uncensored (Venice Uncensored 24B).
+Some models in our catalog are intentionally uncensored.
 They do not refuse requests on content-policy grounds.
 You remain responsible for the lawfulness of your use.

 4. Privacy commitments